Terrible Attributes Ө

 Exposed to a wide array of information and possessing an excellent memory, the character is able to recall vast amounts of knowledge and grasps the fundamentals of learning such that they can teach themselves additional information if need be.
 Unlocks and grants the first Rank of the Academics Skill.

-Such cleverness is also helpful to the mechanist, and so the character gains an additional Engineering Effort each Action Cycle.
+Such cleverness is also helpful to the mechanist, and so the character gains an additional Engineering or Research Effort each Action Cycle.

 Impressive Intellect ʘʘ

 The character has a keen mind that rapidly reacts and can maintain higher learning through continuous, self-driven education.
 The character gains the Insight ability.

 By reading body language, watching for cues, analyzing behavior and checking and rechecking your expectations, you can get incredibly accurate information from small details.
 At the very end of a scene in which you witness someone take the effects of an Obey call, you may ask them, out of character, a single question pertaining to the subject matter of that successful command.